How to Find OBD2 Ports in Any Vehicle (Photo Guide)

 5. Use an OBD Locator App

-Apps like the Innova OBD Port Finder or OBD Auto Doctor database let you search by your car’s year, make, and model.
-They’ll show photos and diagrams of exactly where to look.
+Apps and databases like the Innova OBD Port Finder or OBD Auto Doctor let you search by year, make, and model, then show photos and diagrams of exactly where to look.
+Handy if you drive something less common or imported.

 6. Verify Before Plugging In